radwankakar/infrastructure/docs/research/jenkins-external-services.md

 Research on which external services need access to Jenkins is necessary in the process of moving Jenkins behind the VPN.
 The [design doc](https://github.com/OHS-Hosting-Infrastructure/infrastructure/blob/main/docs/design-docs/moving-jenkins-behind-vpn.md) for this provides additional information.

-Two main services that need access to Jenkins will need to be accounted for: Bitbucket and Box.
-HSICC is looking to move away from using Github so we've been told that we don't need to consider it in our plans.
+Three main services that need access to Jenkins will need to be accounted for: Bitbucket, Box, and Github.
 A brief description of each service and how it interacts with Jenkins is below.

 ## Bitbucket